 You will pay an annual tuition fee for your programme of study.
-Your fee will include registration, matriculation, your initial examination fees and some other miscellaneous charges.
+Our fees are classified as Premium Classroom rated and includes: supervised study, registration, matriculation, your assessment fees and some other miscellaneous charges.
 The cost of the course depends greatly on whether you are applying as a full time or part time student and also on whether you are a home (UK or EU citizen) or International student (according to EU regulations).
 Costs associated to your education are dealt with by the University Finance Department.
-Please click here for the latest on Tuition Fees.

 - Click here for latest tuition fee structure or please telephone Student Enquiries on 0191 3346933.

 In addition to the cost of your fees you also need to take into account other expenses, such as accommodation, living and travel costs.
 For students, without family's, this equates to an average of £1000 per month but can be higher depending on where you live and your personal circumstances.
 For a greater breakdown on the average cost of living within the UK please click here or visit the National Union of Students and International Student Calculator websites to help you work out how to manage your money and build a budget for living and studying in the UK.

 Financial support is available for Home, EU and International students at all levels of study.
 If you have the ability and aspiration to succeed, then there are a number of ways in which you can find support, so you can make the most of your time at Durham, but please note that demand for financial assistance is highly competitive and therefore we strongly encourage all applicants to apply to more than one institution for financial funding.